 Senators Tammy Baldwin (D) and Ron Johnson (R) represent Wisconsin.
 Only Baldwin faces a re-election battle this year in the state that Trump won so narrowly, and indications are that the Democratic Party may hold onto this seat.
 Five of the state’s eight congressional districts are represented by Republicans and those observers still predicting a blue wave in November see Democrats flipping one or two of those seats.
 In the crosshairs of the minority party is Paul Ryan’s first district seat.
 The House Speaker is retiring from Congress in January 2019.
 The aforementioned wave is looking a lot less likely, these days, and Republicans could feel confident about holding onto their seats in Wisconsin.

 One of Wyoming’s two Republican Senators faces a midterm re-election contest in 2018.
 John Barrasso will almost certainly be returning to the Senate in 2019.
 His colleague, Michael Enzi, faces re-election in 2020.
 The state’s at-large Representative, Liz Cheney, will also be returning to Congress.

 Midterm Election Watch predicts Republicans will narrowly fail to unseat Joe Manchin in West Virginia but might manage to steal Baldwin’s Wisconsin seat.
 We would probably not put money it, though.

-Join us next week as our series discusses how prospects for both the Republican and Democratic parties are looking, with the midterm elections just five months away.We value your comments!
-Please weigh in on our comment section below.
+Join us next week as our series discusses how prospects for both the Republican and Democratic parties are looking, with the midterm elections just five months away.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com